Diesel542/FutoDama/replit.md

 - **ImageMagick**: For PDF to image conversion
 - **Ghostscript**: For PDF rendering

-When these dependencies are not available, the system gracefully fails with a clear error message directing users to paste the job description text directly.
-Monitor server logs for `VISION_SYSTEM_DEPS_MISSING` events to track when users encounter this limitation.
+When these dependencies are not available, the system gracefully fails with a clean, user-friendly error message:
+> "We couldn't extract readable text from this job description.
+If this is a scanned image or screenshot, please upload a text-based PDF or paste the job description text directly."

+**Important**: Technical details (ImageMagick, Ghostscript, system dependencies) are never exposed to end users.
+All failure paths (missing deps, vision API errors, insufficient extracted text) show the same generic message.
+Detailed diagnostics are only available in server logs.

-Structured logging events for vision fallback:
+Server log events for monitoring (internal only):
-- `TEXT_EXTRACTION_TOO_SHORT` - Triggered when text extraction is below 200 chars
+- `VISION_FALLBACK_SKIPPED` - System dependencies missing or initialization failed
-- `VISION_EXTRACTION_SUCCESS` - Vision/OCR successfully extracted text
+- `VISION_EXTRACTION_SUCCESS` - OCR successfully extracted text
-- `VISION_EXTRACTION_FAILED` - Vision/OCR failed to extract meaningful text
+- `VISION_EXTRACTION_FAILED` - OCR returned insufficient text
-- `VISION_SYSTEM_DEPS_MISSING` - ImageMagick/Ghostscript not installed
+- `VISION_API_FAILED` - OpenAI vision API call failed